-The lovely people at Nelson, makers of Spatone (reviewed here) have sent samples of their Arnicare Bath & Massage Balm, Bach Emotional Eating Kit and Bach Rescue Liquid Melts for me to try for you.
+The lovely people at Nelsons, makers of Spatone (reviewed here) have sent samples of their Arnicare Bath & Massage Balm, Bach Emotional Eating Kit and Bach Rescue Liquid Melts for me to try for you.

 As you know, I am always interested in anything which helps a busy parent to manage their stress levels better!

 I have been reading Susan Balfour’s fabulous book “Stress Control: Stress Busting Strategies For the 21st Century” [review here] and Nelson’s products are a perfect complement to this.

 |Nelsons Arnicare Bath & Massage Balm|

 Nelsons Arnicare® Arnica Bath & Massage balm is a unique dual purpose relaxing balm which creates a luxurious, lovely fragranced bath to help ease aches.

 It contains Arnica Montana to soothe and relax you after a tiring day, with Calendula, Evening Primrose and Sweet Almond Oils to hydrate and nourish the skin naturally.

 The balm has a lovely Lavender and Grapefruit scent to help melt away tension and clarify the mind.

 I found the milky bath very soothing after a day with the kids and I rely on the occasional hot bath to help my back.
 (I’m relying on pilates to help set me straight, exercise-wise).